Tamal-Ghosh/Amazon-Home-Page/README.md

 ## 📝 License

 This project is for educational purposes only.
+Amazon and its logos are trademarks of Amazon.com, Inc.

+---

+**Note**: This is a static front-end clone and does not include backend functionality.